hisnameisjoseph/josepho-intern-repo/milestones/m3/git_understanding.md

   - Avoid accidentally committing unrelated edits.
 - Helps us keep clean and meaningful commit history.

-### 🔎 When would you want to stage changes without comitting?
+### 🔎 When would you want to stage changes without committing?
 Sometimes I make multiple changes but want to commit them separately.
 Staging allows me to control exactly which files or changes to include in a commit.
 It also helps me review what will be committed before finalising it.
 This is helpful for keeping my commits clean and focused, especially when working on different parts of a file or multiple issues at once.

 ### My Experiment & Workflow